cirosantilli/linux-cheat/kernel/testing.md

 # Testing

-Tips on how to test with the kernel.
+Tips on how to unit test with the kernel.
+Interactive tests are not covered.

 ## Official testing methods